malierel/30-Days-Of-JavaScript/09_Day_Higher_order_functions/09_day_higher_order_functions.md

 ### filter

-_Filter_: Filter out items which full fill filtering conditions and return a new array.
+_Filter_: Filter out items which fulfill filtering conditions and return a new array.

 ```js
 //Filter countries containing land